US STOCKS-Wall Street supported by rise in cyclical stocks | Business

-U.S. stocks gained on Friday, helped by a rise in economy-sensitive cyclical sectors, with the S&P 500 and the Nasdaq on track to end the week on a dull note as investors rotated out of technology-related companies.
+Stocks on Wall Street traded near breakeven on Friday as investors sold technology shares and rotated into economically sensitive cyclical stocks in anticipation the U.S. economy will boom on pent-up demand once the coronavirus pandemic is subdued.

-Seven of the 11 major S&P sectors rose, with financials , energy, industrials and materials jumping more than 1%.
-The S&P 1500 airlines index also soared 3.8%.
+Industrials led rising sectors in the S&P 500, spurred by a 10.2% surge in Deere & Co and Caterpillar's 5.3% gain to an all-time peak.
+Financials, materials and energy, along with industrials, rose more than 1%.
+The S&P 1500 airlines index also soared 3.8%, with post-pandemic travel in focus.

-Stay-at-home winners Microsoft Corp, Facebook Inc and Netflix Inc fell between 0.4% and 2.3%, sticking to a trend seen for most parts of the week.
-"Market sentiment is relatively positive and optimistic about the outlook for 2021," said Chris Zaccarelli, chief investment officer at Independent Advisor Alliance in Charlotte, North Carolina.
+Stay-at-home winners Microsoft Corp, Facebook Inc , Alphabet's Google and Netflix Inc fell between 0.4% and 2.3% in a trend seen for most of the week.
+Apple Inc and Amazon.com Inc also fell.
+A battle continues between tech-led growth stocks and cyclicals, companies that are heavily affected by economic conditions, said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

-"You see the cyclical trade in terms of the types of companies that will do better as the economy continues to improve, and as vaccines continue to be distributed across the country."
-Strong earnings, progress in vaccination roll-outs and hopes of a $1.9 trillion federal stimulus package helped U.S. stock indexes hit record highs at the start of the week.
+Strong earnings, progress in vaccination rollouts and hopes of a $1.9 trillion federal coronavirus relief package helped U.S. stock indexes hit record highs at the start of the week.
+The Dow hit a fresh intraday peak, led by Caterpillar, after Deere raised its 2021 earnings forecast.
+Deere reported profit more than doubled in the first quarter on rising demand for farm and construction machinery.

-However, the benchmark S&P 500 and the tech-heavy Nasdaq were tracking their first weekly declines this month, as concerns over higher stock market valuations and rising inflation going forward have led to fears of a short-term pullback in equities.
-BofA expects a more than 10% pullback in stocks, which are trading at more than 22 times 12-month forward earnings, the most expensive since the dotcom bubble of the late 1990s.
+The benchmark S&P 500 and the tech-heavy Nasdaq headed toward their first weekly declines this month on concerns over higher stock market valuations, and expectations of rising inflation led to fears of a short-term pullback in equities.
+Bank of America expects a more than 10% pullback in stocks, which are trading at more than 22 times 12-month forward earnings, the most expensive since the dot-com bubble of the late 1990s.

 "What we saw (this week) represents a market that is tired and may not do very much.
 So we are headed for some sort of a pullback, but I don't think we're there just yet," said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.
 Meanwhile, data showed IHS Markit's flash U.S. composite PMI, which tracks the manufacturing and services sectors, inched up to 58.8 in February.

-The Dow Jones Industrial Average was up 122.28 points, or 0.39%, at 31,615.62, led by Caterpillar Inc, which rose 4.3% to the top of the index, after the world's largest farm equipment producer Deere & Co raised its outlook on improved demand.
-Deere jumped 10.2%.

-Advancing issues outnumbered decliners for a 2.79-to-1 ratio on the NYSE and a 3.51-to-1 ratio on the Nasdaq.
-The S&P index recorded 38 new 52-week highs and no new low, while the Nasdaq recorded 171 new highs and four new lows.
+The S&P 500 posted 45 new 52-week highs and no new lows; the Nasdaq Composite recorded 198 new highs and seven new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)